moby/moby/man/docker.1.md

 is 2G.
 The file is sparse, so it will not initially take up this much space.

-Example use: `docker -d --storage-opt dm.loopmetadatasize=4G`
+Example use: `docker daemon --storage-opt dm.loopmetadatasize=4G`

 #### dm.datadev